transparency-dev/armored-witness/cmd/provision/README.md

-For this to succeed, particularly if using a local FT log during development, please ensure that you have built and logged all 4 types of firmware - instructions on how to do this are in the main READMEs of the firmware repos.
+For this to succeed, particularly if using a local FT log during development, please ensure that you have built and logged all 4 types of firmware - instructions on how to do this are in the main READMEs of the `armored-witness-*` firmware repos (instructions for logging the recovery image are in the `armored-witness-boot` README).

 ### Provisioning development builds